Rugby union: Equipment

 The most basic items of equipment for a game of rugby union are the ball itself, a rugby shirt (also known as a "jersey"), rugby shorts, socks, and boots.
 The rugby ball is oval in shape (technically a prolate spheroid), and is made up of four panels.
 The ball was historically made of leather, but in the modern era most games use a ball made from a synthetic material.
 World Rugby lays out specific dimensions for the ball, 280–300 mm in length, 740–770 mm in circumference of length and 580–620 mm in circumference of width.
 Rugby boots have soles with studs to allow grip on the turf of the pitch.
 The studs may be either metal or plastic but must not have any sharp edges or ridges.

 Protective equipment is optional and strictly regulated.
 The most common items are mouthguards, which are worn by almost all players, and are compulsory in some rugby-playing nations.
-Other protective items that are permitted include headgear; thin (not more than 10 mm thick), non-rigid shoulder pads and shin guards; which are worn underneath socks.
+Other protective items that are permitted include headgear; thin (not more than 10 mm thick), non-rigid shoulder pads and shin guards, which are worn underneath socks.
 Bandages or tape can be worn to support or protect injuries; some players wear tape around the head to protect the ears in scrums and rucks.
 Female players may also wear chest pads.
 Although not worn for protection, some types of fingerless mitts are allowed to aid grip.

 It is the responsibility of the match officials to check players' clothing and equipment before a game to ensure that it conforms to the laws of the game.

 Governing bodies

-The international governing body of rugby union (and associated games such as sevens) is World Rugby (WR).
-The WR headquarters are in Dublin, Ireland.
-WR, founded in 1886, governs the sport worldwide and publishes the game's laws and rankings.
-As of February 2014, WR (then known as the IRB, for International Rugby Board) recorded 119 unions in its membership, 101 full members and 18 associate member countries.
-According to WR, rugby union is played by men and women in over 100 countries.
-WR controls the Rugby World Cup, the Women's Rugby World Cup, Rugby World Cup Sevens, HSBC Sevens Series, HSBC Women's Sevens Series, World Under 20 Championship, World Under 20 Trophy, Nations Cup and the Pacific Nations Cup.
-WR holds votes to decide where each of these events are to be held, except in the case of the Sevens World Series for men and women, for which WR contracts with several national unions to hold individual events.
+The international governing body of rugby union (and associated games such as sevens) is World Rugby.
+The World Rugby headquarters are in Dublin, Ireland.
+World Rugby, founded in 1886, governs the sport worldwide and publishes the game's laws and rankings.
+As of February 2014, World Rugby (then known as the IRB, for International Rugby Board) recorded 119 unions in its membership, 101 full members and 18 associate member countries.
+According to World Rugby, rugby union is played by men and women in over 100 countries.
+World Rugby controls the Rugby World Cup, the Women's Rugby World Cup, Rugby World Cup Sevens, HSBC Sevens Series, HSBC Women's Sevens Series, World Under 20 Championship, World Under 20 Trophy, Nations Cup and the Pacific Nations Cup.
+World Rugby holds votes to decide where each of these events are to be held, except in the case of the Sevens World Series for men and women, for which World Rugby contracts with several national unions to hold individual events.

-Six regional associations, which are members of WR, form the next level of administration; these are:
+Six regional associations, which are members of World Rugby, form the next level of administration; these are: